Andy-Donegan/NhsDemoApp/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create, but this project is solely something I developed to help myself get back into programming.

 You are free to do what ever with this project etc, but take it and do what you will within your own Repo.